-Director/Producer – Kurt Neumann, Screenplay – Lawrence Louis Goldman, Story – Irving Block, Photography (b&w) – Karl Struss, Music – Paul Sawtell & Bert Shefter, Special Effects – Irving Block, Jack Rabin, William Reinhold & Menad von Mulldorfer, Production Design – Theobold Holsopple.
-Production Company – Regal Films Inc.
+Director/Producer – Kurt Neumann, Screenplay – Lawrence Louis Goldman, Story – Irving Block, Photography (b&w) – Karl Struss, Music – Paul Sawtell & Bert Shefter, Special Effects – Irving Block, Louis DeWitt, Jack Rabin, William Reinhold, Menrad von Mulldorfer & Gene Warren, Production Design – Theobold Holsopple.
+Production Company – Regal Films, Inc

-Jeff Morrow (Dr Les Gaskell), Barbara Lawrence (Vera), John Emery (Dr Eliot Hubbell), George O’Hanlon (Professor Arnie Culver), Morris Ankrum (Dr Albert Stern)
+Jeff Morrow (Dr Les Gaskell), Barbara Lawrence (Vera Hunter), John Emery (Dr Eliot Hubbell), George O’Hanlon (Professor Arnie Culver), Morris Ankrum (Dr Albert Stern)

-The Air Force shoot a UFO down over the Gulf of Mexico.
-A giant block-like metallic construct emerges from the crash site and begins destroying power plants across the countryside and absorbing their energy.
-The machine is nicknamed Kronos by the media.
-Scientists realize that it is an energy accumulator sent by aliens from a dying planet with the intent of sucking the Earth’s energy supplies dry to replenish their own.
+A glowing ball of energy comes down to Earth and takes over the mind of a man on a highway.
+The man carries the energy to the astronomical research centre LabCentral where it takes over the mind of the director Dr Eliot Hubbell.
+A UFO appears in orbit and comes down over the Gulf of Mexico.
+LabCentral’s Dr Les Gaskell leads a team down to investigate.
+They are witness as a giant block-like metallic construct emerges from the crash site.
+It starts stomping across the countryside, destroying power plants and absorbing their energy.
+Gaskell names the machine Kronos after one of the Titans from Greek myth.
+Gaskell realises that Kronos is an energy accumulator sent by aliens from a dying planet with the intent of sucking the Earth’s energy supplies dry to replenish their own.

 Kurt Neumann’s other genre films are:– several of the Johnny Weissmuller Tarzan films – Tarzan and the Amazons (1945), Tarzan and the Leopard Man (1946) and Tarzan and the Huntress (1947) and one with Lex Barker Tarzan and the She-Devil (1953); Rocketship X-M (1950), the first space exploration film of the 1950s Golden Age; the Arabian Nights fantasy Son of Ali Baba (1952); the mad scientist cheapie She Devil (1957); and the classic monster movie The Fly (1958).